 A good example would be Sweet home Chicago by Robert Johnson, as used in the Blues Brothers film.
 Arguably, this was almost rock, although it was recorded in the 1930s, and it must have influenced the development of rockabilly from 1954.

 Check out BB King, Robben Ford, Gary Moore for great examples of blues playing.
-Easy to find on youtube, also on my Blues Guitar hub.
+Easy to find on youtube.